zoxpx/pxdocs/content/concepts/authorization/overview.md

 ### Authentication
 Portworx will determine the validity of a user through a token-based model.
 The token will be created by the TA and will contain information about the user in the _claims_ section.
 When Portworx receives a request from the user, it will check the token validity by verifying its signature, using either a shared secret or public key provided during configuration.

-### Authorization
 Once the token has been determined to be valid, Portworx then checks if the user is authorized to make the request.
 The _roles_ claim in the token must contain the name of an existing default or customer registered role in the Portworx system.
 A role is the name given to a set of RBAC rules which enable access to certain SDK calls.
-Custom roles can be created using `pxctl` or through the [OpenStorage SDK](https://libopenstorage.github.io/w/release-6.3.generated-api.html#serviceopenstorageapiopenstoragerole).
+Custom roles can be created using `pxctl` or through the [OpenStorage SDK](https://libopenstorage.github.io/w/release-6.4.generated-api.html#serviceopenstorageapiopenstoragerole).

 See also [Role management using pxctl](/reference/cli/role)